joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

 ### Intro

+__WARNING__: I added a C++ source file (`memo-fact.cpp`) where you can test the efficiency of the normal
+                factorial versus the memoized version.
+I suggest only running the program and changing the value of `NUM_ITERATIONS` in the file (ignore the rest).
+You have been warned.

+__NOTE__: If you can't run the C++ source file, I also included test runs in a text file,
+          `memo-fact-output-examples.txt`.

 This is a tutorial for those that want to get a better understanding of static variables, what memoization is, and overall learn a nifty trick to optimize function computation.